That time UT Austin waged a war on grackles

 You know what happens when you leave your car under a tree full of grackles?
 What your car looks like after a day or two?
-To hear John Burns tell it, there was a time when the University of Texas campus looked like that.
+To hear John Burns tell it, there was a time when the UT Austin campus looked like that.

-“It was horrible, and the stench was almost unbearable," Burns says.
+“It was horrible," Burns says, "and the stench was almost unbearable.

-Burns is the landscape services manager at UT.
-He says, back in '80s, about 50 hours a week of work was put towards cleaning up after the birds ― more than a full-time job ― and workers were losing the fight.
+Burns was the landscape services manager at UT before retiring in 2017.
+Back in '80s, he says, about 50 hours a week of work was put toward cleaning up after the birds – more than a full-time job – and workers were losing the fight.

-He says they tried all kinds of tricks – even rubber snakes, which they planted in trees to scare the birds away.
+He says workers tried all kinds of tricks – even rubber snakes, which they planted in trees to scare the birds away.

 "We tried a big balloon called a bird's eye, and it had a big eye," he says.
 "The size of a person's head."

 They’d float those around the trees to scare the birds, but they did nothing.
 Fake owls – nothing.

 They even tried more natural routes – pruning the trees way back to discourage roosting.

 "That was not good for the trees," Burns says.
 "So, we did that not but a few times.”

 They played sounds of distressed grackle calls – nothing.